 Want more flavoring ideas for any kind of meat?
 Check out our 10 Easy Homemade Spice Blends!

-The classic marinade is made up of simple spice blend that packs a ton of flavor.
-The perfect blend of seasonings, vinegar, oil and coconut aminos make it a great alternative to soy sauce
+The classic marinade is made up of a simple spice blend that packs a ton of flavor.
+The perfect blend of seasonings, vinegar, oil and coconut aminos make it a great alternative to soy sauce.

 Use this marinade for a tougher cut of steak like a flank, flatiron or skirt steak.
 It is also very versatile and blends well with any white meat (chicken, pork) as well as seafood (shrimp, white fish).